 Out – Plastic storage containers In – Mason jars

-While this won’t really eliminate trash, it will cut down on plastics in the kitchen – another goal of mine.
+While this won’t really reduce household trash, it will cut down on plastics in the kitchen – another goal of mine.
 I love mason jars for storing nuts, rice, pasta, and other dry goods, plus they’re wonderful for shaking up salad dressing.
 They also look nicer in your cabinets in case anyone’s peeking!

 Out – Throwing away veggie scraps In – Composting